-Considering the originality and plagiarism: the author (s) should ensure that they have written entirely original works, and if the authors have used the work and words of others that this has been appropriately cited or quoted.
-JIDHealth is using a Plagiarism Checker solution and the maximum allowed score for the document in which the materials and methods and references sections truncated is 20%.
+Considering the originality and plagiarism: the author (s) should ensure that they have written entirely original works.
+The authors have used the work and words of others that this has been appropriately cited or quoted.
+JIDHealth uses a Plagiarism Checker solution, and the maximum allowed score for the document in which the materials and methods and references sections are truncated is 20%.
 Higher scores are not allowed, and the manuscript will be returned to the authors.

 Data Access and Retention

 In some cases, authors may be asked to provide the raw data in connection with a paper for editorial review and should be prepared to provide public access to such data (consistent with the ALPSP-STM Statement on Data and Databases), if practicable, and should, in any event, be prepared to retain such data for a reasonable time after publication.